Don’t Do a Double-Take: These Moderate Resort Room Categories Are Changing in 2026

 Now we have a screenshot for the same resort in 2026 that shows a standard location, a preferred location, and a king bed.
 The king bed remains, but note how the standard location reflects a view of the garden, courtyard, riverfront, or parking area.
 The difference between the room view upgrades from 2025 is approximately $11.00 per night, which isn’t a huge deal, but for a 7-night stay, that’s almost $80.00 + tax.

-Overall, if you always pay for an upgraded room view at a moderate resort, you could be disappointed.
+Overall, if you already pay for upgraded room views at any of these moderate resorts, this news might be disappointing.
 Room views will now be a roll of the dice.
 The trade-off is that you won’t be paying a premium for the upgrade.
-Those of you who always book the lowest priced available room might be surprised to have what some consider an upgraded view.
+Those of you who always book the lowest-priced available room might be surprised to have what some consider an upgraded view.
 I will let you be the judge.
 We always leave our curtains closed when we’re staying at a moderate or value resort.

 For more recent updates, you might like the following:

-- Victoria and Albert’s Retains Michelin Star in 2025
+- Victoria and Albert’s Retains a Michelin Star in 2025

 - Annual Passholder V.I.Passholder Days Return to Disney World in 2025